AqsaIftikhar88/Vulnerable_App_.NET/README.md

 Import the script into SQL Server and update the connection string in `web.config` according to your local environment.

-> Do not use real credentials or sensitive information in the public repository.

 ---

 # 🔐 Vulnerabilities Identified & Remediation